PixelOyuncu/PartyModule/README.md

 	  PlayerLimit: number?,
 	  Visible: boolean,
 ```
+## Party.getParties(showHidden: boolean?) -> {[number]: Party}
+- Returns the parties that are available.
+- Use the 'showHidden' to show non-visible parties.

 ## Party.isPlayerInParty(player: Player, party: Party) -> boolean
 - Checks if the provided player is in a party.